Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-A drone drifted over Ohio Stadium during an Ohio State-Maryland football game, causing officials to pause play and move players to sidelines.
+A drone drifted over the rim of Ohio Stadium during an Ohio State vs. Maryland football game in October 2023.
+Game officials paused play, and players moved to sidelines.
 Pilot Rigoberto Canaca Escoto was arrested and charged with unsafe operation of aircraft, inducing panic, and disorderly conduct.
-Incident prompted Ohio legislature to pass HB 77 with criminal penalties.
+This incident prompted urgent legislative action and contributed to the passage of HB 77.

 enforcement

-Robert Faulkner (33, Columbus), Cory Sutphin (28, Grove City), and Charles Gibbs (33, Sandusky) used drones to deliver drugs, weapons, cell phones, and other contraband into at least five Ohio prisons including Toledo Correctional Institution and Mansfield Correctional Institution.
-Over 116 combined felony charges filed.
-Law enforcement seized $319,820 in drugs, weapons, and contraband.
-Gibbs sentenced to 10 years, Sutphin to approximately 5 years.
+Between 2021 and 2023, Robert Faulkner (33, Columbus), Cory Sutphin (28, Grove City), and Charles Gibbs (33, Sandusky) used drones to deliver drugs, weapons, cell phones, and contraband into at least five Ohio prisons including Toledo Correctional Institution and Mansfield Correctional Institution.
+They faced 116 combined felony charges.
+Law enforcement seized $319,820 in drugs, weapons, and contraband from Faulkner's residence alone.
+Gibbs sentenced to 10 years; Sutphin to approximately 5 years.
+This case exemplifies the criminal drone activity ORC § 4561.51(C) now targets.

 enforcement

-Mysterious drone sightings around Wright-Patterson Air Force Base near Dayton forced base officials to shut down airspace for approximately four hours overnight.
-Wright-Patterson is one of the largest Air Force bases in the world, home to the Air Force Research Laboratory and National Museum of the US Air Force.
-Incident was part of broader wave of unexplained drone sightings across northeastern United States.
+In December 2024, mysterious drone sightings around Wright-Patterson Air Force Base near Dayton forced base officials to shut down airspace for approximately four hours overnight.
+Wright-Patterson is one of the largest Air Force bases in the world, home to the Air Force Research Laboratory and the National Museum of the US Air Force.
+The incident was part of a broader wave of unexplained drone sightings across the northeastern United States and underscored why Ohio legislators prioritized HB 77 with criminal penalties for reckless drone operations.
+No arrests were made.

 Pending Legislation